INF800/fastapi-stock-screener/README.md

 **Note:** If you send json request for same stock symbol more than 1 time, we will have error as it wont be unique.

 ### 4. wire up ui

+- simple form post as in django responseapi didnt work!